May 8, 2025

 What does that actually mean in practice?

-• Co-sell deal submission: Instead of jumping between CRM and cloud partner portals, top teams are syncing deals directly into AWS ACE — pre-populated with seller details, opportunity data, and account context.
+• Co-sell deal submission: Instead of jumping between CRM and cloud partner portals, top teams sync deals directly into AWS ACE — pre-populated with seller details, opportunity data, and account context.

-• Usage and consumption tracking: For teams involved in usage-based pricing or cloud commit utilization, real-time data syncing helps map consumption to marketplace revenue — which is crucial for program eligibility, co-sell alignment, and partner visibility.
+• Usage and consumption tracking: If they offer usage-based pricing or cloud commit utilization, they use real-time data syncing to map consumption to marketplace revenue.
+This is crucial for program eligibility, co-sell alignment, and partner visibility.

-• Revenue attribution: Automating how deals are sourced, influenced, and closed across channels allows GTM and RevOps teams to confidently report on what’s driving results — and unlock comp models, SPIFFs, and dashboards that reflect actual impact.
+• Revenue attribution: By automating how deals are sourced, influenced, and closed across channels, their GTM and RevOps teams confidently report on what’s driving results.
+This unlocks comp models, SPIFFs, and dashboards that reflect actual impact.

-• Offer lifecycle management: From new listings to private offers and renewals, leading teams are connecting offer creation directly to deal stages in the CRM — reducing turnaround time, compliance risk, and manual coordination.
+• Offer lifecycle management: From new listings to private offers and renewals, leading teams connect offer creation directly to deal stages in the CRM — reducing turnaround time, compliance risk, and manual coordination.

-• Stakeholder-specific reporting: Whether it’s a RevOps leader tracking pipeline influence or a partner manager preparing a QBR with AWS, high performers are building tailored reporting that aligns marketplace insights to internal priorities.
+Stakeholder-specific reporting: Whether it’s a RevOps leader tracking pipeline influence or a partner manager preparing a QBR with AWS, high performers build tailored reporting that aligns marketplace insights to internal priorities.

 2. They build deep, consistent relationships with hyperscaler field teams